 Read the law: Md.
 Code, Courts & Judicial Proceedings § 3-819

-- the child be placed with a relative (for adoption, or custody and guardianship); or
+- Placement with a relative for adoption, or custody and guardianship,

 Read the law: Md.
 Code, Courts & Judicial Proceedings § 3-823